AGNworks/Raspberry_DMX_Controller/README.md

 # Raspberry_DMX_Controller
 I made this program to control dmx channels from Raspberry Pi.
-Program which runs on raspberry, written in python, the code for arduino is in C++.
+Program which runs on raspberry, written in python, the code for arduino is written in Arduino IDE.

 ## About
 In this project I used a Raspberry Pi 4 with touchscreen and an Arduino Nano to send dmx-512 signal to DMX decoders via XLR.